 Some smart thermostats let you set different temperatures in different parts of your home from the same smartphone app.
-This would be particularly useful if you have a larger home, and where parts of it often are not being used while people are in other areas.
+This would be particularly useful if you have a larger property and only parts of it are in use at a time.

-So if you usually watch TV in the evening, you can keep your living room nice and cosy while you turn the heating down or even off in any rooms you're not using.
+Or, if you usually watch TV in the living room in the evening, you can keep your living room nice and cosy, but turn the heating down or even off in any rooms you're not using.

 Some smart thermostats claim to be able to learn your routine and preferred temperatures, and program themselves accordingly.

-This saves you the trouble of having to program a schedule yourself, but it does reduce the amount of control you have over your heating.
+This saves you the trouble of having to program a schedule yourself, potentially offering savings without you having to do much extra work.
+But it does reduce the amount of control you have over your heating.